 Mice: Mice are among the most common pests in Georgia, living in virtually all climates and atmospheres where there are food sources.
 The term mice can be used to describe numerous species of rodent, including the field mouse, deer mouse, and white-footed mouse.
 Mice are frequently found in human environments, feeding on a wide range of grains and other plant-based foods.
 In addition to posing a nuisance in human residences, mice are also the carriers of numerous diseases, including hantavirus.
 The House Mouse is a very common problem in Georgia.
 If not taken care of immediately, they will infest your entire home or structure in NO TIME.
 Many people have issues with mice and don’t know it.
 Mice can gain entry into your home through very small gaps and cracks.
 It takes a lot of time and a keen eye for the smallest details to find all their entry points.

-Wildlife exclusion for a home or building is not a simple, standard process.
+Rodent exclusion for a home or building is not a simple, standard process.
 Each structure is unique, requiring different methods and ladder work.
 It takes a skilled technician with a trained eye to find all of the uncommon holes.
 At A & A, we have the experience and know-how to do the job right, guaranteed.
 Unlike many other companies, we use quality materials such as tough wire screening, thick sheet metal and other products that will last the life of your home.

 Our Disinfectant Sanitizer Virucide kills harmful germs, bacteria, fungi and viruses.
 It disinfects hepatitis, hantavirus, avian flu, HIV and more.
 It also prevents and eliminates mildew.